Career outlook for purchasing manager

 You would buy the best quality equipment, goods and services for your company or organisation at the most competitive rates.

-It would be your aim to save money for your company or organisation.
+It would be your aim to save money for your company or organisation while minimising waste and environmental impact.

 You would need to analyse information from suppliers to check the quality of their goods or services and the cost.
 You could negotiate with the suppliers to try and get a lower price.